 Ambulance transport during emergencies is free of charge if the treating doctor determines that the need for transport was urgent.
-If your medical condition necessitates non-urgent ambulance transport, you will pay a maximum of 90 % of the price of transport when you present your European Health Insurance Card.

-Quality and patient safety
+Quality and safety of treatment

 Doctors and dentists operating in Slovenia belong to the Slovenian Medical Association and they are required to renew their doctor’s or dentist’s licence every seven years.